guardian/fastly-cache-purger/README.md

 ## Deployment

 This app is currently only deployed to PROD: there is no CODE stack.
 Also, [the Riff Raff configuration](./riff-raff.yaml) is only set to deploy the lambda updates: it doesn’t update the cloudformation.
+If you need to make changes to the cloudformation, you will have to deploy those manually by applying [the cloudformation.yaml](./cloudformation.yaml) in the AWS console.

-There is also no continuous deployment configured in Riff Raff for this app at the moment: since one must manually update the cloudformation, it’s probably safest to let people deploy when they’re ready, so that they can make sure to apply [the cloudformation](./cloudformation.yaml) first.
+There is also no continuous deployment configured in Riff Raff for this app at the moment: since one must manually update the cloudformation, it’s probably safest to let people deploy when they’re ready, so that they can make sure to apply the cloudformation first.